SringayKeno/Pyber_Analysis/README.md

 The following recommendations might be considered to address any disparities among the city types.

 Urban city types was the only city type to post more drivers than rides.
 This might indicate an excess of drivers.
-Is this just one city with an excess of drivers, several urban cities or is this company wide for urban cities.
+Is this just one city with an excess of drivers, several urban cities or is this company wide for urban cities?
 Further analysis should be done.

 Suburban cities make up 17% of Pyber's drivers in suburban areas, but they currently make up 30% of total fares.
 While the number of drivers in the urban areas is nearly 5 times greater the total number of suburban drivers, the total revenue from the urban cities is only twice of that of suburban city types.
 As mentioned above, with the excess in urban drivers the possibly of reallocating some urban drivers to suburban areas might be benificial and possibly with that re assignment might be able to bring some of that profiability with them to the suburban areas.